chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

            118449   119128   119116
            119117   119107   119116

+Amalgamate all the vertices and  remove duplicates:

+    118448 118449 119106 119107 119115 119117 119128 119129

-* Now we will run section C to peturb each neighbouring vertex by a random number between 2 and -2 mm.
+* Now we will run section **C** to perturb each neighbouring vertex by a random number between 2 and -2 mm.

 ![select all vertices](../img/task2_nudge.png)

-* this code goes through a loop and for each vertex obtains the x, y and z anatomical location information and perturbs it by a random number.
-The anatomical location is stored in `mysurfleft_mesh.vertices`.
-Each row is the x,y and z location in mm for the indexed vertex.
+* This code goes through a loop and for each vertex obtains the x, y and z anatomical location information and perturbs it by a random number.
+We then create a new GIFTI file called `amended.100307.L.pial.native.surf.gii` in your current folder which contains the changed vertex locations in a new surface.

-        mysurfleft_mesh.vertices(119116:119120,:)

-        ans =

-          5×3 single matrix

-              -42.452       43.473       26.122
-              -41.256       40.121       24.459
-              -45.818       41.722       26.039
-              -6.5523       39.976       19.625
-              -7.8963       39.518       18.662

-* This section will create a file called `amended.100307.L.pial.native.surf.gii` in your current folder which we will look at next.

-* Open your amended GIFTI surface `amended.100307.L.pial.native.surf.gii` in wb_view
+* Open your amended GIFTI surface `amended.100307.L.pial.native.surf.gii` that was created in the `Practicum81` folder in wb_view

-* Now open the original `100307.L.pial.native.surf.gii` for comparison
+* The original `100307.L.pial.native.surf.gii` that was obtained from the folder `Practicum81/DATA/HCP/100307/MNINonLinear/Native/` should already be loaded into wb_view if it was not closed previously.
+If not then open this GIFTI file as well.
+We will be comparing both of them in wb_view.

 * By default there are two tabs provided when you first open wb_view these are **(1) Montage** and **(2) All**
-* You can click on any of the tabs and change the View to **Surface** by clicking the corresponding radio button or create a new tab
+* You can click on any of the tabs and change the View to **Surface** by clicking the corresponding radio button.

+* It's also possible to create a new tab and change the view to **Surface** there.
 ![select all vertices](../img/task2_newtab.png)

 ![select all vertices](../img/task2_choosesurface_RB.png)

-* Notice that under `Brain Structure and Surface` that our `amended.100307.L.pial.native.surf.gii` is the selected surface because we loaded it in first.
+* Ensure that under  `Brain Structure and Surface` that the first drop down box is set as `All` or as `CortexLeft` and that the second drop down is set to our `amended.100307.L.pial.native.surf.gii` as the selected surface.

 * let's locate our original vertex from task 1.
 Switch on vertex view by clicking the `Surface` menu option.
 Choose  `Properties`  and change the `Drawing Type` to `Vertices` and press Close

 * Now click on `Window` and then `identify`and click on the `identify Surface Vertex` and enter the vertex Index.
-For my Task 1 example I used `119115` you can use this vertex or one that you selected for yourself.
+For our example we used `119115`.

-* After clicking `apply` it will help to change the size and color of the vertex symbol to a larger value and more vivid color respectively.
-In the `Information` dialog, click on properties and change the vertex color and size again.
+* After clicking `apply` it should also help to change the size and color of the vertex symbol to a larger value and more vivid color respectively.
+In the `Information` dialog, click on properties and change the vertex color and size.
 You may also have to rotate the brain if you chose a vertex hidden from the lateral view.
 You should be able to spot your vertex.

 ![select surfaces](../img/task2_locatevertex.png)

-* Change the Surface properties to `Link(Edges)` and zoom in closer to see how the pertubations you made to the neighboring vertices have changed the topology.
+* Now Change the Surface properties to `Link(Edges)` and zoom in closer to see how the pertubations you made to the neighboring vertices have changed the topology.
 You will probably need to change the symbol diameter to something smaller.
 You should notice that the topology of your vertices has changed.

 ![select surfaces](../img/task2_amendedsurface.png)

-* You can contrast this with the original by clicking back and forth  on the dropdown in the tab (under `Brain Structure and Surface`) switching between the original and your amended or by clicking on a Montage window to see both surfaces side by side.
+* You can contrast this with the original by clicking back and forth  on the dropdown in the tab (under `Brain Structure and Surface`) switching between the original surface and your amended or by clicking on a Montage window to see both surfaces side by side.
 You should confirm that you have successfully change the topology of your surface.

 ![select surfaces](../img/task2_leftpialoriginalview.png)

 ![select surfaces](../img/task2_montagecompare.png)

-* We won't dwell too long on the next two sections but these give you more insight into the XML structure of the GIFTI structure so that you can compare that with the data provided by the `gifti-matlab` library.
-Essentially this library just reads this XML file to create the `faces` and `vertices` structures that you have just looked at.
+* We won't dwell too long on the next two sections but these sections give you more insight into the XML structure of the GIFTI structure so that you can compare that with the data provided by the `gifti-matlab` library.
+Essentially this library just reads this XML in the GIFTI to create the `faces` and `vertices` structures that you have just looked at.

-* In **section D** you will return to the matlab file to view the GIFTI metadata in a browser to see exactly how the XML is used to represent the GIFTI format.
-If you are running a windows machine then comment out the first system call and uncomment the second one. if you don't have firefox installed on your machine then replace with your installed browser.
+* We will to the matlab file to run **section D** in the matlab file to view the GIFTI metadata in a browser to see exactly how the XML is used to represent the GIFTI format.
+If you don't have firefox installed on your machine then replace `firefox` with  the name of your installed browser.
 You will need to have the browser on your path.

-        %system('firefox mygifti_allxml.gii')

-        % Notice that data is read in column-major order
-        % this means that columns are read before rows

-        % on windows
-        system('firefox.exe mygifti_allxml.gii')
+        system('firefox mygifti_allxml.gii')

 * if you don't have the browser on your path you will get a message like this:

-    `'firefox.exe' is not recognized as an internal or external command. operable program or batch file.`
+        'firefox.exe' is not recognized as an internal or external command. operable program or batch file.

-* You can also simply open the `mygifti_allxml.gii` file directly in your browser without running it from the command line.
+* You can simply open the `mygifti_allxml.gii` file directly in your browser and ignore trying to run it in matlab as indicated above if this proves tricky.

 * You can collapse and expand XML sections in the browser by clicking on the -/+ signs respectively.
 Notice that the vertex anatomical location information is represented as a **DataArray** with an **Intent** name of `NIFTI_INTENT_POINTSET`.
 The number of vertices is captured by **Dim0="130879"**.
 The triangular faces are represented in the second data array.